Serrowxd/IHLFG/README.md

 In this sense all the logic would be handled in the server itself, rather than by the front-end code.
 We'd really just be rendering the information at that point as it came back from the server. **Do more research into this.**

+# Homepage Refactor Notes

+Going to be drawing a lot of design inspiration from this website -- https://nexushub.co/warframe

+The homepage will host the a leaderboard (2's, 3's, RBG's) as well as the most recent patch notes.
+There will be a player search option, and the banner image will need to be a lot smaller than it is right now.
+Log-in isn't going to be supported in the initial release so we'll leave those buttons out of the navigation for the time being.
+The only functionality the page will have on launch is an updated ladder, most recent patch notes fetched automatically, and a dynamic player search.

 # Small Notes

 https://www.npmjs.com/package/query-string